 Welcome to Auburn School District!

-Auburn School District provides quality educational programs to all students by professionally trained, highly educated staff.
+Auburn School District provides quality educational programs to all students through professionally trained, highly educated staff.

 The district and the communities it serves work together to ensure the continuation of these high standards of service.

 Auburn School District is committed to fulfilling its mission of providing our 17,000 students with an education that, in a culture of equity and excellence, we engage, educate and empower each student for success beyond graduation.
-A community ad-hoc committee developed a new strategic plan for 2017-22 that the ASD Board of Directors adopted in June of 2017 and guides our work.
+A community ad-hoc committee developed a new strategic plan for 2022-27 that the ASD Board of Directors adopted in June of 2022.
+The plan guides our work in serving our students and families.

 Community support for the Auburn School District is tremendous.
-In 2014, the community passed a technology levy to provide modern learning tools to our students.
-During the 17-18 school year, every student in grades 6-12 received a Chromebook for use at home and at school.
+Every student in grades 6-12 has a Chromebook for use at home and at school.
+In 2020, the community renewed the technology levy that funded the technology.
 In 2016, the community passed a $456,056,000 bond to replace six aging schools and build two new elementary schools.
-Ground-breaking on the first replacement school was in March, 2018.
+Ground-breaking on the first replacement school was in March, 2018 and the final project opened in the fall of 2023.
 Our local levies have consistently passed for decades.

 We want high achievement for all students.
 At the elementary level, we follow the No Excuses University model to prepare each student for success.
-At the secondary level, we provide comprehensive course offerings for advanced placement, honors, career and technical education, and basic skills classes to prepare all students for career and college.
-We are implementing AVID at our middle schools in 2019-20 for even more rigorous learning for our students.
+At the secondary level, we provide comprehensive course offerings for advanced placement, honors, career and technical education, and basic skills classes to prepare all students for a career and college.
+We implemented AVID at the secondary level for more rigorous learning for our students.

-Our goal is 100 percent of ASD students graduate.
-We are committed to high academic achievement for our diverse district.
-We use equity as a lens in all of our work.
+Our goal is that 100 percent of ASD students graduate.
+We are committed to high academic achievement for our diverse district and equity is a lens in all of our work.

 Our student demographics are: